JashanBansal0708/amazing-repositories/README.md

 ## :information_source: &nbsp;Contributing? :fire:

-> This repository doesn't contain **all** the best repositories present on Github for learning purposes.
-So please consider to contribute by adding more repositories/topics and giving your suggestions.
-Read this file to see how to contribute: [CONTRIBUTING.md](CONTRIBUTING.md) <br>
+> This material is under construction!
+We have added some of the trending topics.
+There are so many more topics to add and there are so many cool repositories related to the existing topics are present, for which we are not aware but you are.
+You will probably find several typos also.
+So Please consider to add new topics/ new repositories in existing topics/ give your suggestion and raise issues about any bugs.
+Go to [CONTRIBUTING.md](CONTRIBUTING.md) to see how to contribute!

 # Table of Contents
 <ul>